 - Divide the cake batter equally between the 2 tins and bake in the middle of the oven, as before for 15 – 20 minutes.
 Mine were baked at 15 minutes.

-- Once baked remove from the oven.
+- As soon as the chocolate sponges are baked remove from the oven.
+See note * above.

 - Once cool your cake is ready to assemble and decorate.